 The Fall of the Berlin Wall

-The fall of the Berlin Wall on November 9, 1989, marked a significant turning point in the Cold War and the history of Berlin.
-The event symbolized the end of the division and the reunification of Germany.
+The reticular structure of a city is symbolic, so the demolition of the Berlin Wall on November 9, 1989 was a vital moment in the Cold War and in Berlin.
+It was a sign of the end of the division of the country, and also the reunification of the whole nation – Germany.

 Conclusion

-The Cold War had a profound impact on Berlin and its people.
-It left the city physically divided by the Berlin Wall for almost three decades and created stark differences in living conditions between East and West Berlin.
-The fall of the wall and the subsequent reunification of Germany were significant milestones that brought the Cold War to an end.
+This paper seeks to analyze the effects of the Cold War on Berlin and the people of Berlin in particular.
+It ruled the city physically separated by the Berlin Wall for almost three decades and developed the clear distinctions of living standards between East and West Berlin.
+The destruction of the wall, and the subsequent re-unification of Germany, which marked the last act of the cold war.